YuanKram/AnimeArray/README.md

 ReadMe file for the AnimeArray Personal Project Website by YuanKram

 Live Demo: https://yuankram.github.io/AnimeArray/

-Frontend Hosted in Github Pages ; Backend hosted on Vercel
+Frontend Hosted on Github Pages ; Backend hosted on Vercel

 This is a Interactive Anime Listing Website and my very first project using APIs and Node.js w/ Express.js *showcasing features such as: